 Chris Thomas concentrates his practice on intellectual property rights and disputes concerning them.
-He is a North Carolina State Bar board certified specialist in trademark law who was awarded "Lawyer of the Year" in Raleigh for trademark law in 2022 and copyright law in 2019 by The Best Lawyers in America®.
+He is a North Carolina State Bar board-certified specialist in trademark law who was awarded "Lawyer of the Year" in Raleigh for copyright law in 2019 and for trademark law in 2022 by The Best Lawyers in America®.

 Chris chairs the N.C.
 Bar Association’s Copyright Committee and is a member of the International Trademark Association's Data Protection Committee.

 Prior to law school, Chris worked in information technology for a leading humanitarian organization fighting global poverty.